rapyuta-robotics/rclUE/docs/source/examples/service_client_example.rst

     }

 ^^^^^^^^^^^^^^^^^^
-Examin the code
+Examining the code
 ^^^^^^^^^^^^^^^^^^

-On an AROS2ServiceClientNode Actor, similar to the AROS2PublisherrNode, NodeComponent is created and initialized in the constructor but ROS2 Node is not created here.
+On an AROS2ServiceClientNode Actor, similar to the AROS2PublisherNode, NodeComponent is created and initialized in the constructor but ROS2 Node is not created here.
 Please check :ref:`publisher_examin_code` for the reason.